archesproject/arches-dev-training/slides/04-module1.md

 - Communicating about development issues:
     - Ask questions on the forum: https://groups.google.com/forum/#!forum/archesproject
     - Write a ticket on GitHub: https://github.com/archesproject/arches
-- Coding Conventions:
-    - PEP 8
-    - ESlint: 'recommended'
 - Writing documentation:
     - Documentation is in a dedicated repo
     - Written in restructured text
     - Converted to HTML using Sphinx

+---

+## Contributing Code

+- Code style conventions:
+    - Python: PEP 8
+    - JavaScript: ESlint, 'recommended'
 - Submitting pull requests
     - Please create a ticket in the Arches repo first
     - Create your own fork with a branch for the ticket
     - Submit the pull request from your fork
 - Developer Code of Conduct
+    - Be respectful
-    - Be respectful, use clean language
+    - Use clean and inclusive language

 ---

 ## Graphs

+- Arches models business data as "graphs"
+- There are two kinds of "graphs" in Arches:
     - Resource Models
         - The blueprint of a resource instance
         - Conceptually similar to a class in an object-oriented programming language
         - Composed of a root node and one or more branches
     - Branches
         - Building blocks of a resource model
         - Generally composed of nodes of a particular theme
         - Nodes on a branch that share the same parent comprise a Nodegroup

+---

+## Graphs

+- Graphs are comprised of:
     - Nodes
         - The smallest unit of a resource model
         - Semantic or data collecting
     - Edges
         - Relationships between nodes.
         - In some cases has a relationship with its parent defined

 ---